usystems/webling-plugins/README.md

 ## How do Webling Plugins work

 Webling provides many extention points called [hooks](#extention-points) for extention.
 On a high level description, a plugin is a microfrontend which is inserted into Webling by a custom elements.
-A Plugin is represented by a ES Module which is dynamically imported at runtime.
-For each extention point, the can plugin provides a custom element which displays the content of the plugin.
+A Plugin is represented by an ES Module which is dynamically imported at runtime.
+For each extension point, the plugin can provides a custom element which displays content provided by the plugin.
 Webling provides a rich api to access the underlying datastructurs.

 Since a Webling plugin is a microfrontend using native custom element as root elements, Webling plugins are framework agnostic.
-A Webling plugin can be build in your favorite frontend framework: plain JavaScript, React, VueJs, Angular, Svelte or whatever you like.
+A Webling plugin can be build using your favorite frontend framework: plain JavaScript, React, VueJs, Angular, Svelte or whatever you like.

 ## How is a Webling Plugin structured

-Every programming tutorial must have a hello world example, lets look look at the hello world Webling plugin:
+Every programming tutorial must have a hello world example, lets look at the hello world Webling plugin:
 ```Javascript
 class PluginHelloWorld extends HTMLElement {
 	constructor() {